-- A. Pursuant to ATP Bylaws, a player shall be entitled to become an active ATP player member as follows: - 1) Division I player membership in ATP shall be open to any individual who, on the date of his application for membership, shall be positioned among the top 200 players in the Pepperstone ATP Rankings or among the top 100 players in the Pepperstone ATP Doubles Rankings and pays ATP dues. - 2) Division II player membership in ATP shall be open to any individual who does not qualify for division I membership and who, on and as of the date of his application for membership, shall be positioned among the top 500 players in the Pepperstone ATP Rankings or among the top 250 players in the Pepperstone ATP Doubles Rankings and pays ATP dues. - B. All division I ATP player members must attend an ATP player university within one (1) year after becoming a member. - C. All division I and II ATP player members must submit an authorized physical examination as specified in section 1.07.A.7). - D. Any ATP player who is eligible for division I membership and does not fulfill the obligations in subsection B and C above shall not be entitled to the privilege of membership. - E. All division I ATP player members must complete an ATP University refresher course two years after completing the ATP University as prescribed and designed by ATP.
-Any player Division I member who fails to complete the refresher course within the stated time period shall not receive the benefits of membership.
+- A. Pursuant to ATP Bylaws, a player shall be entitled to become an active ATP player member as follows: - 1) Group 1 player membership in ATP shall be open to any individual who: (i) as of the 2023 official year-end ATP Rankings or at any point during 2024 (in each case, including pursuant to protected ranking) shall be positioned among the top 250 players in the PIF ATP Singles Rankings or among the top 50 players in the PIF ATP Doubles Rankings, (ii) pays ATP dues and (iii) satisfies criteria established from ATP from time to time. - 2) Group 2 player membership in ATP shall be open to any individual who does not qualify for Group 1 membership and who shall had at least one (1) ranking point as of the 2023 official year-end ATP Rankings or at any point during 2024, (ii) pays ATP dues and (iii) satisfies criteria established from ATP from time to time. - B. All Group 1 ATP player members must attend an ATP player university within one (1) year after becoming a member. - C. All Group 1 and 2 ATP player members must submit an authorized physical examination as specified in section 1.07.A.7). - D. Any ATP player who is eligible for Group 1 membership and does not fulfill the obligations in subsection B and C above shall not be entitled to the privilege of membership. - E. All Group 1 ATP player members must complete an ATP University refresher course two years after completing the ATP University as prescribed and designed by ATP.
+Any player Group 1 member who fails to complete the refresher course within the stated time period shall not receive the benefits of membership.